 Getting Started: A Simple Step-by-Step Guide

-- Placement: Find a flat, stable surface away from direct sunlight or heat sources.
+- Placement: Place the unit on a flat, stable surface away from direct sunlight or heat sources.

-- Resting Period: Let the machine sit upright for at least an hour before plugging it in.
-This allows the coolant in the compressor to settle.
+- Resting Period: Allow the machine to sit upright for at least an hour before plugging it in to let the coolant settle.

-- Fill ‘er Up: Pour water into the reservoir, being careful not to exceed the “MAX” fill line.
-I recommend using filtered or bottled water for the best-tasting, clearest ice.
+- Fill ‘er Up: Pour filtered or bottled water into the reservoir, ensuring it does not exceed the “MAX” fill line, for the best-tasting ice.

-- Power On: Plug it in, press the power button, select your ice size (if applicable), and you’re off to the races!
+- Power On: Plug in the machine, press the power button, select your desired ice size (if applicable), and begin ice production.

 The Cleaning Routine You Can’t Skip

-To keep your ice tasting fresh and your machine running smoothly, follow this simple routine every 3-4 weeks.
+To maintain fresh-tasting ice and smooth machine operation, follow this routine every 3-4 weeks.

-- Unplug the unit and drain all the water using the drain plug on the bottom.
+- Unplug the unit and drain all water using the bottom drain plug.

-- Mix a solution of equal parts water and white vinegar.
+- Mix an equal parts solution of water and white vinegar.

-- Use this solution to wipe down the interior walls and hard-to-reach places.
+- Use this solution to wipe down interior walls and hard-to-reach areas.

-- Pour some of the solution into the water reservoir and run the self-cleaning cycle.
+- Pour some solution into the water reservoir and run the self-cleaning cycle.

-- Drain the vinegar solution completely and run one or two cycles with fresh water to rinse everything out.
+- Completely drain the vinegar solution and run one or two cycles with fresh water to rinse thoroughly.

 What To Do When Your NewAir Ice Maker Acts Up?

-Even the best machines can have hiccups.
-Here are quick fixes for common issues.
+Even reliable machines can encounter issues.
+Here are quick fixes for common problems.

-- My machine isn’t making ice: First, check if the “Add Water” light is on.
-If not, ensure the ambient room temperature isn’t too hot or too cold, as this can affect the cooling cycle.
+- Machine isn’t making ice: Check if the “Add Water” light is on.
+If not, ensure the ambient room temperature is not too hot or too cold, as this affects the cooling cycle.

-- The “Ice Full” light is on, but the basket isn’t full: The infrared sensor that detects the ice level might be dirty.
-Wipe it clean with a soft cloth.
+- “Ice Full” light is on, but basket isn’t full: The infrared sensor detecting the ice level might be dirty; wipe it clean with a soft cloth.

 A Quick Guide to Ice Types: Nugget vs. Bullet vs. Clear